pingcap/docs/tikv-configuration-file.md

 ### `zstd-dict-size`

 + The zstd dictionary compression size.
 The default value is `"0KB"`, which means to disable the zstd dictionary compression.
-In this case, Titan's compression is based on single values, but RocksDB compression is based on blocks (`32KB` by default).
-When the average size of Titan values is less than `32KB`, Titan's compression ratio is smaller than RocksdDB.
-Taking JSON as an example, Titan store size can be 30% to 50% bigger than RocksDB.
-The actual compression ratio depends on the value content and the similiarity among different values.
-You can set `zstd-dict-size` (for example, set it to `16KB`) to enable the zstd dictionary compression to increase the compression ratio.
-The actual store size can be lower than RocksDB.
-But the zstd dictionary compression can lead to about 10% throughput regression in a typical read-write workload.
+In this case, Titan compresses data based on single values, whereas RocksDB compresses data based on blocks (`32KB` by default).
+When the average size of Titan values is less than `32KB`, Titan's compression ratio is lower than that of RocksDB.
+Taking JSON as an example, the store size in Titan can be 30% to 50% larger than that of RocksDB.
+The actual compression ratio depends on whether the value content is suitable for compression and the similarity among different values.
+You can enable the zstd dictionary compression to increase the compression ratio by configuring `zstd-dict-size` (for example, set it to `16KB`).
+The actual store size can be lower than that of RocksDB.
+But the zstd dictionary compression might lead to about 10% performance regression in specific workloads.
 +
 + Default value: `"0KB"`
 + Unit: KB|MB|GB